floccusaddon/floccus/README.md

 ## Community

-Talk to us on [gitter](https://gitter.im/marcelklehr/floccus)! :wave:
+Talk to us on [gitter](https://gitter.im/marcelklehr/floccus) or in the [official Nextcloud Bookmarks talk channel](https://cloud.nextcloud.com/call/u52jcby9)! :wave:

 ## Install
 The following sync methods are available: